rsyjswy23/SnakeGameAI/README.md

 ![](./image/2.1.gif)

 <pre>As game counts reach over 70, she makes a major progress: she tries to reach the apple with fewest step as possible.
-But she easily runs to her long body and the highest score is below 30.</pre>
+But she easily runs to her long body.</pre>
 ![](./image/3.0.gif)
 ![](./image/3.1.gif)

-<pre>As she keeps teaching herself through trial and errors, she becomes a master of this game and even better than human. </pre>
+<pre>As she keeps teaching herself through trial and error, she becomes a master of this game and even better than human. </pre>
 ![](./image/4.0.gif)
 ![](./image/4.1.gif)